Configuring WordPress with Amazon CloudFront and LiteSpeed Cache

 The following settings work well for me, depending on your configuration, you may need to change these.
 Give these a go first of all:

-• Origin Domain: Enter the URL of your Wordpress site
+• Origin Domain: Enter the URL of your WordPress site

 • Protocol: I only use HTTPS so am choosing HTTPS only